Bourkekev/ms3-your-recipe-hub/TESTING.md

 #### Javascript

+### Colour Constrast Checking
+I used [WebAIM's](https://webaim.org/resources/contrastchecker/) contrast checker to ensure that text on coloured backgrounds is readable and to WCAG AA Standard, especially white text on coloured backgrounds.

 ### Testing on Browsers, Screen sizes and Devices
 I tested the website on the following browsers and devices: